opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 the Dovetail Project to help guide test-tool and test-case development for the OVP 2019.12 release.
-The Dovetail project is responsible for documenting test-case specifications as well as implementing the OVP tool-chain through collaboration with the OPNFV testing community.
+The Dovetail project is responsible for documenting test-case specifications as well as implementing the OVP tool-chain through collaboration with the OPNFV and ONAP testing communities.
 OVP testing focuses on establishing the ability of the System Under Test (SUT) to perform NFVI and VIM operations and support Service Provider oriented features that ensure manageable, resilient and secure networks.